-If you carry your camera with you at all times, it is possible you'll get good saleable action-news shots now and then.
-Timely shots can be sold direct or through agencies to newspapers and magazine syndicates.
+If you carry your camera with you at all times, you may get good saleable action-news shots now and then.
+Timely shots sell directly or through agencies.
+Who can buy them?
+Newspapers and magazine syndicates.

-For putting bread on the table, suppose you see a sign that a hotel or restaurant will have its Grand Opening in two days.
-Why not offer to professionally record the event on video or with still shots and to offer public relations services by getting these shots into local papers and magazines.
-If the owner says no, then you offer to do it “free” in exchange for two meals for you and your partner.
-If the meals are $25 each, you pick up a trade value of $100 — not so bad for a night out where you may sell photos to the attendees, make contacts, pass out your calling cards and munch on free.
+For putting bread on the table.
+Suppose you see a sign that a hotel or restaurant will have its Grand Opening in two days.
+Why not offer to professionally record the event?
+Or take shots and offer public relations services by getting these shots into local papers and magazines?

 Next, if the owner says no, then you offer to do it “free” in exchange for let’s say free meals.
 If the meal is $25, you pick up a trade value of $100 (assuming you get 3 meals throughout the day).
 Not so bad for a night out where you may sell photos to the attendees, make contacts, pass out your business cards.
 And munch on free hors d’oeuvre plus champagne.

 Finally, becoming the Celebrity Photographer is fun.
 You will get out and about — seeing interesting things and meeting interesting people.
 You will be more acceptable in bohemian or artistic circles than if you are a computer nerd or insurance salesman.

 Interested in more ways on how you can earn extra cash as a Photographer?
 Check out How to Start a Photography Business: 17 Ways to Make Money as a Photographer.